 Nevertheless, color may affect individuals within the cultural context, making the idea of color therapy valid while still requiring it to be based on the individual’s cultural background.
 More research is required before the validity of color therapy is acknowledged.
 That said, if an individual feels motivated or encouraged by the use of color therapy, the value of individual impact should not be ignored.

-Research-Based Mental Health Treatments
+Research-Based Color Therapy Treatments

 Whether or not color therapy is a valid model, it may be a helpful component of a treatment plan for individuals who feel connected to particular colors.
 With a research-focused treatment program, the preferences and motivating factors for the individuals involved are taken into consideration in creating a customized plan for the person.
 Finding the right treatment program for the individual is the first step on the path that is most likely to lead to recovery from the individual’s mental health disorders, leading to a more productive and hopeful future.